ref3t/Attack2VUL/README.md

 ### Data Mapping
 The mapping **M: A → C** establishes relationships between an attack **A** and a set of CVE reports **C**.
 - **Explicit mappings** occur when a direct reference between an attack and a CVE exists in the repositories.
-- **Implicit mappings** are inferred using machine learning models that identify connections between attack descriptions and vulnerabilities.
-- **Floating entries** represent attack descriptions that lack explicit CVE associations but can still be mapped through similarity analysis.